SophontAI/fmri-fm/README.md

 # fMRI Foundation Model

-In-progress -- this repo is under active development in the MedARC discord server. https://medarc.ai/fmri
+In-progress -- this repo is under active development by Sophont

 ## Installation